 In-cabin sensing

 Discover ams OSRAM’s broad portfolio for in-cabin sensing from industry-leading infrared (IR) illumination solutions based on LED and VCSEL technologies to capacitive sensors that detect hands on the steering wheel for automated driving.
-With our in-cabin expertise, we support our customers enabling a safer and autonomous future of mobility.
+With our in-cabin expertise, we support our customers.

 Driver monitoring systems (DMS)

 Driver monitoring systems (DMS) are rapidly emerging to ensure road safety and enhance driver experience.
 Two mobility megatrends, safety and autonomous driving, are supported by regulatory bodies like the European Union and the US National Highway Traffic Safety Administration (NHTSA) which require car manufacturers to adopt driver monitoring systems.
-From 2023, the European New Car Assessment Programme (Euro NCAP) will also require direct DMS for a 5-star safety rating.
+Since 2023, the European New Car Assessment Programme (Euro NCAP) has made direct DMS a key enabler for achieving a 5 star safety rating.
+Key functions assessed include driver drowsiness detection and reduced driver alertness.

 Interior/occupant monitoring systems (IMS/OMS)

-With new upcoming occupant-related safety standards and increasing vehicle autonomy, interior monitoring systems are also valued for gathering a sophisticated scene understanding of the vehicle's interior.
+With upcoming occupant-related safety standards and increasing vehicle autonomy, interior monitoring systems are also valued for gathering a sophisticated scene understanding of the vehicle's interior.
 In particular, occupant monitoring and child presence detection features are included in the NCAP roadmap: these are used for seat-belt reminder, adaptive airbag deployment, or reminding parents of children who are left-behind in parked cars.
-These safety-related features are accompanied with comfort functions like gesture sensing or video calls, which has created demand for wide field-of-view cameras positioned on the car’s middle axis.
-In some cases, these systems also have driver-monitoring features, providing a multifunctional camera-based sensor and opening a route to complex artificial intelligence possibilities inside the car cabin.

 System architectures